 2. Fees and Transparency

 Understanding the total cost of your inheritance advance is essential.
-Lenders typically charge a flat fee or a percentage of the advanced amount, and the terms should be clear and straightforward.
+Lenders typically charge a flat fee or a percentage of the advanced amount.
+The terms should be clear and straightforward from the start.

 Questions to Ask: